 - 1. Complete one of the following professional development options: - a.
-Earn 12 hours of continuing education credits (at least 3 credits must be ethicsrelated topics).
+Earn 12 hours of continuing education credits (at least 3 credits must be ethics-related topics).
 See Continuing Education Requirements for full detail. - b.
 Take and pass the certification exam based on the current content outline.
 If a certificant has not completed the 12 hours of continuing education credits required for recertification, he/she may recertify by taking and passing the certification exam prior to the expiration of the credential. - 2.
-Attest to uphold the Code of Conduct.

-- 3. Agree to maintain compliance with ongoing background checks. - 4.
-Submit a Documentation of Supervision form completed once per month during the certification cycle.
+Attest to uphold the Code of Conduct. - 3.
+Agree to maintain compliance with ongoing background checks. - 4.
+Submit a Documentation of Supervision form documenting monthly supervision.